spatie/twitter-labs/README.md

 [![GitHub Tests Action Status](https://img.shields.io/github/workflow/status/spatie/twitter-labs/run-tests?label=tests)](https://github.com/spatie/twitter-labs/actions?query=workflow%3Arun-tests+branch%3Amaster)
 [![Total Downloads](https://img.shields.io/packagist/dt/spatie/twitter-labs.svg?style=flat-square)](https://packagist.org/packages/spatie/twitter-labs)

-This package aims to implement some of the realtime endpoints exposed by Twitter's new API, as the old realtime streams are being deprecated.
+This package aims to implement some of the realtime endpoints exposed by Twitter's new API, as the old realtime Twitter streams are being deprecated.

 >Twitter Developer Labs is where you’ll have early access to new API endpoints, features and versions.
 We’ll use Labs to test out new ideas and invite our developer community to share their feedback to help shape our roadmap.